 Here is a detailed guide on how to see private Twitter accounts.

-Twitter is an app that gives you privacy and thus the power to manage your data.
-Similar to how a private Facebook page might limit who can view your posts to only your friends.
+Twitter is an app that gives you privacy and, thus, the power to manage your data.

-It’s possible that you only want to make an account to connect privately with a few of your close friends and relatives.
-In these cases, users will benefit from using encrypted Tweets and a personal account.
+You may want to create an account to connect privately with only a few of your close friends and relatives.
+In this case, you will benefit from using a personal account.

 Method #1: Follow a Private Account

-After you send the request, you have to wait for the person to accept it, and you can then view their activities easily.
+After sending the request, you have to wait for the person to accept it, and you can view their activities.

 But there is a good chance that the person you want to follow doesn’t accept your request.
-Below are some other things that you can do.
+Below are some other methods you can try.

 Method #2: Google Search Cache

-If the person whose private account you want to view has their cache on, you can view their tweets via Google because Google search allows cached tweets to appear on Google image.
+If the person whose private account you want to view has their cache on, you can view their tweets via Google because Google search allows cached tweets to appear on Google images.

-You can find a tweet through Google image search with a name, the location that might have been mentioned in the tweet, any keyword, or any links that they might have included in their tweet.
+You can find a tweet through a Google image search with a name, the location that might have been mentioned in the tweet, any keyword, or any links they might have included.

 Here is what you can do to view a private account through Google: